 - Preheat the oven to 180C / 350F / 160C fan forced and line 2 large cookie sheets with baking paper.

-- Beat the butter, peanut butter and sugar until lightened, scraping down the sides of bowl as necessary.
-Add the egg. and beat thoroughly.
+- Beat together the butter and sugar until lightened and fluffy, scraping down the sides of bowl as necessary.

-- Use your thumb (or the end of a pestle) to gently make a deep indent in each cookie making sure not to push a hole through the bottom.
-The edges of the cookies will crack but that’s ok, just carefully push together the largest cracks so you have a solid dam wall to hold the caramel in later.
+- Use your thumb to slowly and gently make a deep indent in each cookie making sure not to push a hole through the bottom.
+The edges of the cookies may crack a little but that’s ok.
+Push any large cracks back together.

 - I use a standard Australian 20ml tablespoon (4 teaspoons worldwide)